mozilla/pkipolicy/rootstore/policy.md

 Mozilla expects the timely remediation of the problems that caused or gave rise to the incident.
 In response to incidents, Mozilla MAY require the CA operator to submit a plan of action with milestones or to submit one or more additional audits to provide sufficient assurance that the incident has been remediated.
 Such audits MAY be expected sooner than the CA operator’s next scheduled audit, and thus MAY be expected to be for a period less than a year.

-Additionally, and not in lieu of the requirement to publicly report incidents as outlined above, a CA Operator MUST disclose serious vulnerabilities and security incidents in accordance with guidance found on the [Vulnerability Disclosure wiki page](https://wiki.mozilla.org/CA/Vulnerability_Disclosure).
+Additionally, and not in lieu of the requirement to publicly report incidents as outlined above, a CA Operator MUST disclose a serious vulnerability or security incident in [Bugzilla][Bugzilla] as a [secure bug][Sec-Bugs] in accordance with guidance found on the [Vulnerability Disclosure wiki page][Vulnerability-Disclosure].

 ## 3. Documentation ##